Zerg00s/Flexy-Chart/README.md

 # Flexy Chart SharePoint Framework Webpart

+The Flexy Chart webpart is a SharePoint Framework webpart that allows users to create and edit org charts.
+The webpart is designed to be user-friendly and easy to use.
+Users can add, edit, and delete nodes in the chart.
+The Flexy Chart webpart is  customizable, allowing users to change the appearance of the chart to suit their needs.
 The Flexy Chart webpart is using the [org-chart](https://github.com/bumbeishvili/org-chart) project, which in turn, using the popular d3 visualization library.

 ## Quick Deployment
-- Download the latest package from [Releases](#)
+- Download the latest package from [Releases](https://github.com/Zerg00s/Flexy-Chart/releases)
 - Upload the package to the App Catalog
 - Add the webpart to a page

+## Demo
 ### Tweaking Global Chart Settings
 ![](IMG/Main.gif)